Blairgowrie

 Blairgowrie has a typical household mix, with a lower-than-average median household size

-Family households comprise 68.6% of all households, including 18.9% couples with children, 43.6% couples without children, and 5.9% single parent families.
+Family households account for 68.6% of all households, including 18.9% couples with children, 43.6% couples without children, and 5.9% single parent families.
 Non-family households constitute the remaining 31.4%, with lone person households at 29.8% and group households comprising 1.6%.
 The median household size is 2.1 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households